freebsd/freebsd-src/contrib/bc/manuals/dc/E.1.md

     of levels to pop is greater than the number of executing macros, dc(1) exits.

+**,**

+:   Pushes the depth of the execution stack onto the stack.
+The execution stack
+    is the stack of string executions.
+The number that is pushed onto the stack is exactly as many as is needed to make dc(1) exit with the **Q** command, so the sequence **,Q** will make dc(1) exit.

 ## Status

 These commands query status of the stack or its top value.